oceantracker/oceantracker/_todo.md

 #   STRUCTURE
 1.    hyperlinks to online docs where useful
 1.   much cleaner to  do residence times/stats for all polygon release groups given!
-1.   or better get user to define polygons like polygon statistcs, or merge with polygon stats
-1.    use update_interval everywhere as parmateter fo periodic actions
-1.    revert to index zero for all IDs and data loading
-1.   show defauls on param eros?

-1.    move particle comparison methods to wrapper methods
-1.   full use of initial setup, final set up and update with timers
-1.   get rid of used nseq in favour of instanceID
-1.   add check for use of known class prop types, eg 'maunal_update'
-2. 1. faster to do dry celby updating adjacency matrix? aviods addtional decsion in cel serach
+2. 1. faster to do dry cellby updating adjacency matrix? aviods addtional decsion in cel serach

 1. add a convert compact at end if requested